 History of the Rosen Institute

 The original ideas for the institute were not very different from the Rosen Institute’s current mission and vision.
-As Sandra Wooten has shared in her 1989 reflective article on Rosen History, those pioneers, with Marion’s blessing, aimed to support the work; to sustain the learning of the method into the future; and to honor that first group’s pledge to put the work out into the world.
+As Sandra Wooten has shared in her 1989 reflective article on Rosen Method history, those pioneers, with Marion’s blessing, aimed to support the work; to sustain the learning of the method into the future; and to honor that first group’s pledge to put the work out into the world.

-Many of the students who first studied with Marion are still working in the schools within the extensive training framework, passing on their highly valued skills and knowledge to new participants in the Rosen community.
+Many of the students who first studied with Marion are still working in the schools within the extensive training framework, passing on their highly valued skills and knowledge to new participants in the Rosen Method community.
 Their expertise, dedication and commitment are valued and appreciated.